Tom Corbett: Natural gas

 Corbett maintained that Pennsylvania should not institute a natural gas extraction tax, due to its already high corporate net income tax.
 In February 2011, Corbett repealed a four-month-old policy regulating natural gas drilling (including hydraulic fracturing) in park land, deeming it "unnecessary and redundant" according to a spokesperson.
 The Pennsylvania Democratic Party called the repeal a "payoff" to oil and gas interests which donated a million dollars to Corbett's campaign.
 According to Corbett, "had they not given me a dime, I would still be in this position, saying we need to grow jobs in Pennsylvania".

 On February 17, 2012, Corbett signed The Marcellus Shale Law (House Bill 1950).
 The law subjected natural gas drillers to an impact fee to offset any environmental or community impacts of drilling.
 In 2012, the law generated over $200 million for Pennsylvania municipalities, much less than the estimated amount of an extraction tax.

-The law also changed the zoning laws applicable to Marcellus Shale well drilling, more commonly known as hydraulic fracturing.
-Some provisions are that all municipalities must allow Marcellus Shale well drilling in all zoning districts, including residential and municipalities may not limit hours of operation.
-Water and wastewater pits must also be allowed in all zoning districts, including residential.
-Compressor stations must be allowed in industrial and agricultural zoning districts and towns may not limit hours of operation.
-Gas processing plants are allowed in industrial zoning districts and hours of operation cannot be limited.
-Gas pipelines must be allowed in all zoning districts, including residential.
-The law helped gain access to land for new pipelines, one of which transports natural gas from Pennsylvania to export terminals in Maryland, from which it will be shipped to Europe and Asia.
-Others contend that the pipeline's purpose is to transport the gas to Maryland and D.C. markets.
-There were concerns that exporting natural gas will result in more jobs going overseas, leading to increased unemployment in Pennsylvania and other states as gas prices rise globally.
+The law also changed the zoning laws applicable to Marcellus Shale well drilling, more commonly known as hydraulic fracturing: It required that all municipalities must allow Marcellus Shale well drilling in all zoning districts, including residential and municipalities may not limit hours of operation.
+It also required that water and wastewater pits must also be allowed in all zoning districts, including residential, compressor stations must be allowed in industrial and agricultural zoning districts, and that towns could not limit hours of operation.
+Gas processing plants were mandated to be allowed in industrial zoning districts, and their hours of operation could not be limited.
+Gas pipelines were also mandated to be allowed in all zoning districts, including residential.

+The law helped gain access to land for new pipelines, one of which transports natural gas from Pennsylvania to export terminals in Maryland, from which it was shipped to Europe and Asia.
+Critics argued that the pipeline's purpose was to transport the gas to Maryland and D.C. markets.
+There were also concerns that exporting natural gas would result in more jobs going overseas, leading to increased unemployment in Pennsylvania and other states as gas prices rise globally.

-The Marcellus Shale Law (House Bill 1950) also contained a provision that allows doctors in Pennsylvania access to the list of chemicals in hydraulic fracturing fluid in emergency situations only, but forbids them from discussing this information with their patients.
-The information can only be used for emergency medical treatment, and the doctor must immediately verbally agree to keep the information confidential and later sign a document to that effect.
+The Marcellus Shale Law (House Bill 1950) also contained a provision that allowed doctors in Pennsylvania access to the list of chemicals in hydraulic fracturing fluid in emergency situations only, but forbade them from discussing this information with their patients.
+The information could only be used for emergency medical treatment, and doctors were required to immediately verbally agree to keep the information confidential and later sign a document to that effect.
 The bill also reduced the legal responsibility of vendors, service providers, and operators regarding the identity and impact of contents of the hydraulic fracturing fluid they use.

 Corbett signing bills into law designed to benefit PA veterans, alongside Major General Wesley Craig.